 Technology for Economic Growth

-It is now recognised that better diffusion of technological knowledge and closer partnership between research community, industry, financial institutions and government are needed to improve India’s competitive position.
+It is now recognized that better diffusion of technological knowledge and a closer partnership between the research community, industry, financial institutions and government are needed to improve India’s competitive position.
 Indeed, CSIR needs to partner Indian industry to support its effort to compete successfully in the global setting and prepare for and adapt to the unprecedented global changes.
 It is essential that the interaction and relation between CSIR and industry be a symbiotic partnership, where the core competencies of both will reinforce each other.

 - partner Indian industry enabling it to emerge as a significant global player; and